BrettJephson/js-oop-test/README.md

 var _super = ParentClass.call( this );
 ```

-* The private properties and methods are defined in the function closure.
+* I define private properties and methods for the class instance within the function closure.
-* An object with the class's public properties and methods is defined from the _super variable:
+* I create an api object for the class's public properties and methods.
+This object is created from _super with the constructor set to this class's constructor:

 ```js
 var api = Object.create(_super);
 api.constructor = this.constructor;
 ```

-* We then add or override any properties and methods specific to this class.
+* I add or override any properties and methods specific to this class.
 * If overriding a method on the class being extended it is still possible to call the extended classes method:

 ```js
 _super.publicMethod.call( this ); // call method on ParentClass but with this class as the scope
 ```

-* Finally, we return the api.
+* Finally, I return the api object.